 4"x6" ones: Cruella DeVil; Flight of Fancy (Cupid, have 2); Mr. Smee (2); Three Little Pigs, or Wicked Witch from Snow White (2)...50¢ ea.

 Save $2 and buy all 13 postcards for $7.

-3 panel promo poster of Mickey's Symphony, Three Little Pigs, and Donald Duck & Nephews statues.
+3 panel poster of Mickey's Symphony, Three Little Pigs, and Donald Duck & Nephews statues.
 12"x26".
 Also has black line drawings of various characters in the margin.
-Not available for sale to the public, only given or raffled away at WDCC dealer stores.
+Not available for sale to the public, only given away or raffled at WDCC dealer stores.
 Very nice condition, pretty smooth, not all wrinkled, bent or wavy like most I see on that auction site.
 1 minor noticeable kink on left edge...$8 (View)

-Snow White promo phone card, from the 1996 Mother's Day event.
+Snow White phone card, from the 1996 Mother's Day event at dealer stores.
 30,000 made, expired, but unused.
 Image of the statue.
 Two left, #'s 10,510 & 12,766.
 Clearance!
-Now just...$7 each, with FREE SHIPPING.
-(View)
+Now just...$5 each (View)

 1994 & 1995 WDCC catalogs.
 After seeing people supposedly pay up to $12 for near mint ones on that auction site (why?), I decided to list mine for more reasonable prices.
 Both are 7"x10" and 28 pages.
 Nice color photos of various statues, with some history and production info.
+Complete, no writing etc:

 1994 has some bending on the back cover at spine, and affects last page; store stamp on front; and some corner bending in lower right, so call it VG, so only...$2 (View) (View Peter Pan page) (View back/inside page)